LiteLDev/LeviLamina/docs/en_US/Usage/README.md

 ## 📡 ScriptEngine real time debug mode

 - `jsdebug`
   Enter JS real time debug mode
 - `luadebug`
   Enter Lua real time debug mode

-In real-time debugging mode, the standard input will be executed as the corresponding type of scripting language, and the results will be output in real time.
+In real-time debugging mode, the standard input will be executed as scripting language, and the results will be output in real time.
 If an error occurs, the engine will output an error message and a stack trace.
 Entering the `jsdebug` or `luadebug` again will exit the real time debugg mode.